johnyherangi/create-release-notes/README.md

 This action compiles the commits between the latest release tag and a head ref into release notes.
 For use with [actions/create-release](https://github.com/actions/create-release).

--   If no release tags exist, only the HEAD commit will be compiled.
+-   If no release tags exist, only the `head-ref` commit will be compiled.

 ## Inputs